 A person who is a dependent may still have to file a return.
-This depends on whether the dependent has earned income, unearned income, or both.
+This depends on the amount of the dependent's earned income, unearned income, and gross income.
 For details, see Table 2.
 A dependent may also have to file if one of the situations described in Table 3 applies.